Jalen Williams NBA Preview vs. the Warriors

-The Oklahoma City Thunder, with Jalen Williams, hit the court versus the Golden State Warriors at 10:00 PM ET on Thursday.
+Jalen Williams and his Oklahoma City Thunder teammates face off versus the Golden State Warriors on Saturday at 8:30 PM ET.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.